 Prerequisite *Qualifications and Training:

-- Three years of chainsaw experience recommended.
+- A minimum of 3 years of chainsaw experience recommended.

 - Must be in good physical condition.

 - We will be going over the protocol for C-19 on day one.